ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 3.md

 The efficiency of $\hat{\beta}$ depends not only on $\left(X'X\right)$, but also on the variance of the errors.
 You can see now that a well specified model that includes all relevant regressors will reduce the errors and, therefore, reduce the variance of the estimation increasing the efficiency ("precision") of the model.

-The efficiency estimation is the one that prodices the lowest possible variance of your estimated $betas$.
+The efficiency estimation is the one that produces the lowest possible variance of your estimated $betas$.

 ### Bias and efficiency plotted